Safety razors used to come with a steep learning curve, until now.

 Tip #3: Use a sharp blade.

 If you're loading a new blade, make sure you do it right.
 A damaged blade will do damage and tug skin.
-Check out this blog for tips to make sure you loaded it correctly.

 If you've already shaved a few times and you notice your skin tugging with the blade, it's possible the cutting edge may be damaged.
 Load a brand new blade, and it should be fixed.